 Once admitted to the Program, students are issued a Certificate of Eligibility by RU.
 Students then need to take this document, with a valid passport and completed visa application, to the nearest Japanese Embassy or Consulate to apply for a student visa.
 Students are responsible for researching the most up-to-date immigration requirements and arranging all immigration documents.

-During the semester prior to the start of the Program, the SIS Office of International Program Development conducts a mandatory pre-departure meeting.
+During the semester prior to the start of the Program, the SIS Office of International Programs conducts a mandatory pre-departure meeting.
 Topics covered include administrative, logistical, security, health, and cross-cultural issues.
 RU holds a mandatory orientation at the beginning of each semester.

 How to Apply

 - After applications are processed and reviewed, students are selected for nomination to RU.